matthewntsiful/aws-s3-deployment/README.md

 ## 🔍 Overview

-This project demonstrates an automated deployment pipeline that deploys a responsive web application to AWS S3 using GitHub Actions.
-The workflow is triggered when code is pushed to the main branch, automatically syncing the updated application to an S3 bucket configured for static website hosting.
+This project demonstrates a comprehensive CI/CD pipeline that deploys a responsive web application to AWS S3 using GitHub Actions.
+The workflow includes security scanning with CodeQL and Dependabot before deployment, ensuring that code is secure and free from vulnerabilities.
+The pipeline is triggered when code is pushed to the main branch, automatically running security checks and then syncing the updated application to an S3 bucket configured for static website hosting.
 The deployment process ignores specific files like README.md and configuration files to prevent unnecessary deployments.

 ## ✨ Features

+- **Complete CI/CD Pipeline**: Integrated security scanning and deployment workflow
+- **Security Scanning**: CodeQL analysis for JavaScript vulnerabilities and Dependabot for dependency scanning
 - **Continuous Deployment**: Automatic deployment to S3 on push to main branch
 - **Selective Deployment Triggers**: Path-ignore configuration to prevent unnecessary deployments
 - **Secure Credential Management**: Using GitHub Secrets for secure AWS credential storage